-- 1.1.2.1 The GHS includes the following elements: - (a) harmonized criteria for classifying substances and mixtures according to their health, environmental and physical hazards; and - (b) harmonized hazard communication elements, including requirements for labelling and safety data sheets.
+- 1.1.2.1 The GHS includes the following elements: - (a) harmonized criteria for classifying substances and mixtures according to their health, environmental and physical hazards; and - (b) harmonized hazard communication elements, including requirements for labelling and safety data sheets. - 1.1.2.2 This document describes the classification criteria and the hazard communication elements by type of hazard (e.g. acute toxicity; flammability).

-1 In some cases it is necessary also to take into account hazards arising from other properties, such as the physical state of the substance or mixture (e.g. pressure and temperature) or properties of substances produced by certain chemical reactions (e.g. flammability of gases produced by contact with water).

-2 1992 ILO Report on the Size of the Task of Harmonizing Existing Systems of Classification and Labelling for Hazardous Chemicals.

-1.1.2.2 This document describes the classification criteria and the hazard communication elements by type of hazard (e.g. acute toxicity; flammability).
 In addition, decision logics for each hazard have been developed.
-Some examples of classification of chemicals in the text, as well as in Annex 7, illustrate how to apply the criteria.
-There is also some discussion about issues that were raised during the development of the system where additional guidance was thought to be necessary to implement the system.

-1.1.2.3 The scope of the GHS is based on the mandate from the 1992 United Nations Conference on Environment and Development (UNCED) for development of such a system as stated in paragraphs 26 and 27 of the Agenda 21, Chapter 19, Programme Area B, reproduced below:
+Some examples of classification of chemicals in the text, as well as in Annex 8, illustrate how to apply the criteria.
+There is also some discussion about issues that were raised during the development of the system where additional guidance was thought to be necessary to implement the system. - 1.1.2.3 The scope of the GHS is based on the mandate from the 1992 United Nations Conference on Environment and Development (UNCED) for development of such a system as stated in paragraphs 26 and 27 of the Agenda 21, Chapter 19, Programme Area B, reproduced below: - "26.

-"26.
 Globally harmonized hazard classification and labelling systems are not yet available to promote the safe use of chemicals, inter alia, at the workplace or in the home.
 Classification of chemicals can be made for different purposes and is a particularly important tool in establishing labelling systems.
-There is a need to develop harmonized hazard classification and labelling systems, building on ongoing work;

-27. A globally harmonized hazard classification and compatible labelling system, including material safety data sheets and easily understandable symbols, should be available, if feasible, by the year 2000."

-1.1.2.4 This mandate was later analyzed and refined in the harmonization process to identify the parameters of the GHS.
+There is a need to develop harmonized hazard classification and labelling systems, building on ongoing work; - 27.
+A globally harmonized hazard classification and compatible labelling system, including material safety data sheets and easily understandable symbols, should be available, if feasible, by the year 2000." - 1.1.2.4 This mandate was later analysed and refined in the harmonization process to identify the parameters of the GHS.
 As a result, the following clarification was adopted by the Interorganization Programme for the Sound Management of Chemicals (IOMC) Coordinating Group to ensure that participants were aware of the scope of the effort: